Retin-A for rosacea

 One key is not to use too much.
 If you use too much, you're just wasting it, and it won't work better.
 Actually, it will just cause more irritation.
 So take it easy, and use about a pea-sized amount for your whole face.

-While I generally prefer generic medications--I am a pharmacist, so I know that oral generic medications are just as good as the brand products today--I do feel there is a difference when it comes to topical medications.
-The formulations are much more consistent with the brand name products, so I use the real brand name product, and not a generic.
+While I generally prefer generic medications--as a pharmacist, I know that oral generic medications are tested so, generally, they are as good as the brand products today--I do feel there is a difference when it comes to topical medications.
+The formulations are much more consistent with the brand name products, which is why I use the real brand name product, and not a generic.
 I’ve tried the generics, and they didn’t produce the same results.
 But I understand that these can be really expensive, so you could give the generics a try to see if they can work for you.
 If Atralin turns out to be expensive next time, as I said, I'm moving on myself!

-Tretinoin will also make your skin more sun-sensitive if you use it in the morning, so be more careful outside.
+If you use tretinoin in the morning and then go outside, not only are you more likely to burn, but it will inactivate the drug.
 And use a really mild facial cleanser.
 I learned that the hard way by using a drying cleanser, a drying toner and Retin-A and ended up with flaky, peeling skin that actually broke out with pimples and rosacea at the same time--talk about frustrating!

 Go back to Rosacea treatments from Retin-A for rosacea